WarfDesigns/Warf-Designs-Website-Redesign/README.md

 | **Accessibility Policy** | This page will discuss the Accessibility Policy. |
 | **Privacy Policy** | This page will discuss the Privacy Policy.|

 <em>There are a total of 39 pages, however, not all of them are complete with content.
-Please refer to the sitemap page to see more after you launch the site. </em>
+Please refer to the sitemap page to see more after you launch the site.
+I plan to continue adding more to this project after the completion date.
+So there may be even more incomplete files.</em>

 <h1>Capstone Requirements Fulfilled</h1>